retroluxfilm/reshade-vrtoolkit/docs/gamelist.md

 - Walking Dead Saints and Sinners (one eye stays black)
 - Race Room Experience (Crashes on start in VR on 32 & 64bit version)
 - XPlane (Failed to create ImGui pipeline)

+## Known Issues

+- **Opening the `Preprocessor Settings` in the SteamVR Reshade menu crashes the game.**

+  As a workaround you need to use the screen mirror to change the preprocessor settings and then use the `reload button` it from the SteamVR Reshade to apply the settings.

+- **Left Eye stays black/flicker**

+  This is caused by certain vr pixel count/resolution and can be minimized/fixed by going up and down a few steps until it works.

+- **Steam VR Reshade Settings window flicker**

+  This is caused when the render target switches, especially prominent on games that dynamically change the resolution like Half Life Alyx does.